The Fintech Frontier

 In every area of finance — payments, venture capital, currency, lending, wealth management, accounting, insurance — technological innovations are making processes faster, extending access to more people, and opening up new possibilities for business growth and value creation.
 They also have introduced new risks, not to mention a whole new vocabulary to the world, including cryptocurrency, blockchain, peer-to-peer lending, crowdfunding, and robo-advising.

-Aggarwal directs the school’s Center for Financial Markets and Policy and also served on the World Economic Forum Global Agenda Council on the Future of Financing and Capital.
+Aggarwal directs the school’s Center for Financial Markets and Policy (new window) and also served on the World Economic Forum Global Agenda Council on the Future of Financing and Capital.
 For her and others in the Georgetown community, fintech presents an exciting opportunity to bring students, faculty, and alumni together to shape a transformative moment in the world of finance and address important issues such as inequality and financial inclusion.

 “We’re actually contributing to the knowledge base out there about what the implications and possibilities are,” she says, “and we’re doing it in ways that are useful to policymakers and to the marketplace.”